rbtms/tripperjs/README.md

 It was hella fun to make.

 ## But it could be faster if...
 You are welcome to fork this github.
+Contributions are welcome as well.